Toyota Yaris Cross vs Renault Duster

 Safety Rundown

-Both the Toyota Yaris Cross and Renault Duster hold a 5-star ANCAP safety rating.
+The Toyota Yaris Cross holds a 5-star ANCAP rating vs 3 stars for the Renault Duster.
 Adult occupant protection scored 86% for the Toyota Yaris Cross and 70% for the Renault Duster.

 Where the two diverge is in active safety technology.
 The Toyota Yaris Cross packs more ADAS features with 6 out of 10 key systems fitted, compared to 2 in the Renault Duster.

-Both include the essentials: autonomous emergency braking, adaptive cruise control, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, a reversing camera.
 Airbag count is 8 in the Toyota Yaris Cross and 6 in the Renault Duster.

 Feature Showdown

-The Toyota Yaris Cross features a 8-inch touchscreen, while the Renault Duster gets a 10.1-inch display and 7-inch instruments.
+The Toyota Yaris Cross features a 8-inch touchscreen paired with a 7-inch digital dash, while the Renault Duster gets a 10.1-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Toyota Yaris Cross stands out with wireless Apple CarPlay/Android Auto that you will not find on the Renault Duster.
 The Renault Duster counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.